umr-amap/iamap/paper.md

 pre-trained deep learning models to produce a set of features describing the input raster.
 The use of deep learning model in inference only removes the costly training step and greatly reduce the computational power required.
-This module mostly relies on two widely used *PyTorch*
+This module mostly relies on two widely used *pytorch*
 libraries: *timm* [@rw2019timm], for loading pre-trained model weights, and *torchgeo* [@torchgeo2022], for handling geospatial data.

-The *timm* library has become a standard for sharing and loading pre-trained weights in *PyTorch* and is now integrated into the [HuggingFace Hub](https://huggingface.co/)[@wolf2019huggingface].
+The *timm* library has become a standard for sharing and loading pre-trained weights in *pytorch* and is now integrated into the [HuggingFace Hub](https://huggingface.co/)[@wolf2019huggingface].
 Originally developed for sharing natural language processing (NLP) models, the HuggingFace Hub has since become the largest repository of